What is Artist Development?

 • Marketing and PR – press, podcasts, interview skills, press releases

-Although we’re happy to talk to anyone just to meet you and give you some practical starting advice, our most fulfilled clients are those who are already writing their own songs, have already performed on stage, and have already had some studio recording experience.
+Although we’re happy to talk to anyone to give you some practical starting advice, the clients we best serve are those who are already writing their own songs, have already performed on stage, and have already had some studio recording experience.
 Most also play an instrument.
+That said, “artist development” encompasses such a huge variety of skills and knowledge that you may be ready to start working on earlier skills such as stage performance, before you’ve written your first song.
+Feel free to contact us to discuss.